partridge-tech/chris-blog/_content/2020/inside-user-agent-switcher-malicious-extension/index.md

 Despite reaching the top of [r/cybersecurity](https://reddit.com/r/cybersecurity), getting some very bad reviews, and having a bunch of people (including me) report this extension to Google over the past week ([u/ufo56](https://reddit.com/user/ufo56)'s post was Tuesday, October 06 2020), it is currently still available for download from the Chrome Web Store.

-Any unsuspecting user that has this extension installed is still having their accounts manipulated for influencer marketing, and is at risk of becoming a victim to high-impact attacks on other web services they use - as they have been for *at least* one month (since the extension was updated on September 7th 2020, and possibly people have been at risk for much longer than that based on the oldest comments).
+Any unsuspecting user that has this extension installed is still having their accounts manipulated for influencer promotion, and is at risk of becoming a victim to high-impact attacks on other web services they use - as they have been for *at least* one month (since the extension was updated on September 7th 2020, and possibly people have been at risk for much longer than that based on the oldest comments).

 With the increased pressure from this writeup - and hopefully positive community response - I'm sure this malware will eventually be removed from the Chrome Web Store, which will automatically purge it from users who had installed it previously as well.
 However, that begs the question: if ufo56 didn't make a post on Reddit about this, or their post hadn't gained any traction, and they'd simply filed their report and moved on: how long would this malware remain on the Chrome Web Store?
 Would their one report have generated any action at all?